Rochester Jeffersons

-The Rochester Jeffersons from Rochester, New York played from 1898 to 1925, including play in the National Football League from 1920 to 1925.
+The Rochester Jeffersons were an American football team based in Rochester, New York, from 1898 to 1925.
+The team was a founding member of the National Football League (NFL), in which they played from 1920 to 1925.

 History

 Formed as an amateur outfit by a rag-tag group of Rochester-area teenagers after the turn of the 20th century (a 1925 report has the team being founded in 1898), the team became known as the Jeffersons in reference to the locale of their playing field on Jefferson Avenue.
 Around 1908 a teenager by the name of Leo Lyons joined with the club as a player, and within two years began to manage, finance, and promote the team on a full-time basis.

 For their first decade of their existence the "Jeffs" played other amateur and semi-pro teams from the upstate New York area such as the Rochester Scalpers and the Oxfords.
 From 1914 to 1917, the team grew stronger with opponents from Buffalo and Syracuse.
 In 1916, they were the New York State champions.
 By 1917, the Jeffs had started to look past state borders not only for big-name opponents, but for big-name talent as well.

 At the end of October 1917, Lyons managed to secure a match against the country's greatest team, the Canton Bulldogs, who had the legendary Jim Thorpe as their star attraction.
 Thorpe's squad crushed the Jeffs 41–0, but the audacity of challenging such a superior team to a match won Lyons and his club a bit of notoriety.
 In 1920, Leo Lyons was at the Hupmobile showroom in Canton, Ohio to become an original member of the newly formed American Professional Football Association, which would be known in two years as the National Football League.
 The NFL recognizes that 1920 meeting as the founding of the National Football League.